AlgebraicJulia/AlgebraicRewriting.jl/docs/src/generated/full_demo.md

 @test !apply_constraint(constr, homomorphism(t, loop_csp))
 @test apply_constraint(constr, b)

-"""We can combining constraints with logical combinators"""
 ````

+We can combining constraints with logical combinators.

 match vertex iff it has 2 or 3 self loops